Teleadministration: Origins and terminology

-With Teleadministration, administrative procedures become electronic administrative procedures and, more specifically, those that are initiated by a party realize the electronic One Stop Shop.
+With teleadministration, administrative procedures become electronic administrative procedures and, more specifically, those that are initiated by a party realize the electronic one stop shop.

-The fundamentals of teleadministration
+Fundamentals

-In the decades from 1970 to 1990, the Court of Cassation was at the core of research on the relationship between IT and Law, organising international conferences every five years on the topic.
-The 1993 international conference featured the fundamentals of teleadministration, providing the details of the administrative systems behind the One Stop Shop concept:
+In the decades from 1970 to 1990, the Court of Cassation was at the core of research on the relationship between IT and law, organising international conferences every five years on the topic.
+The 1993 international conference featured the fundamentals of teleadministration, providing the details of the administrative systems behind the one stop shop concept: